Healthy Homes Assessment Pakowhai

 Home Assessments Pakowhai for Rental Properties

-There are a variety of concerns to check when conducting an home inspection to determine whether your rental property is in compliance with the requirements of the Healthy Homes Standards.
+There are many things you should look for when conducting a home evaluation to determine if your rental property meets the requirements of the Healthy Homes Standard.
 Some examples include:

-The repercussions of not having a Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently falling on the wrong side of the ruling on tenancy services ruling can have a significant impact for property owners and landlords.
-For professional advice get in touch today to book your rental property home assessment.
+The consequences of not having a Healthy Home in accordance with the Residential Tenancies Act and consequently getting on the wrong side of the tenancy solutions ruling could be significant for property managers and landlords.
+For professional assistance, get in touch today to book your rental property house assessment.

 home assessments for rental properties